 Management Rep Letter

 Yours faithfully,

 (Chief Financial Officer)

-Leanfirm that this letter has been discussed on 20, July 2022

 I confirm that this letter has been discussed on 28 July 2022.

 (Chairman of the Joint Governance Committee)

 About EY

 EY is a global leader in assurance, tax, transaction and advisory services.
 The insights and quality services we deliver help build trust and confidence in the capital markets and in economies the world over.
 We develop outstanding leaders who team to deliver on our promises to all of our stakeholders.
 In so doing, we play a critical role in building a better working world for our people, for our clients and for our communities.